 DPPH radical scavenging activity

 DPPH is a free radical compound that has been widely used to evaluate the ability of antioxidant to scavenge radicals.36 Fig. 3 shows the scavenging power of DPPH radicals by PEA and PEB.
 The antioxidant capacities of both PEA and PEB were dose dependent.
 The inhibition percentages of PEB and PEA (at 1 mg/mL) were 24.79 ± 0.05 % and 15.71 ± 0.03 %, respectively.
 At the maximal concentration of 10 mg/mL, PEB (59.28 ± 0.04 %; IC50 = 4.2 mg/mL) showed a higher antioxidant activity compared to PEA (41.45 ± 0.03 %, IC50 > 10 mg/mL).
 This difference of activity could be explained by the presence of proteins and high branched polymers.
 Vitamin E (0.12 mg/mL) had a significant higher antioxidant capacity of 90.312 ± 0.005 % (IC50 = 0.040 mg/mL), compared to PEA (9.74 ± 0.003 %) and PEB (16.14 ± 0.005 %).
-Custódio et al. indicated that organic extracts from N. oculata have also antioxidant properties with IC50 values between 4.93 % and 7.31 %.37 Moreover, Balavigneswaran et al. reported that ethanol soluble polysaccharidic extract from I. galbana was active against DPPH (almost 40 %) at 10 mg/mL.38
+Custódio et al. indicated that organic extracts from N. oculata had also antioxidant properties with IC50 values between 4.93 % and 7.31 %.37 Moreover, Balavigneswaran et al. reported that an ethanol soluble polysaccharidic extract from I. galbana was active against DPPH (almost 40 %) at 10 mg/mL.38

 The reducing properties are generally associated with the presence of reductones which have been shown to exert antioxidant action by breaking the free radical chain by donating a hydrogen atom.
 Reductones are reported to react with some precursors of peroxide, thus preventing peroxide formation.39 Carboxyl groups may play an important role in scavenging radicals, possibly to the higher hydrogen donation ability of carboxyl groups than hydroxyl groups, proteins and sulfate groups.36 The low percentage of sulfate in PEA and PEB (7.9 % and 6.21 %, respectively) could explain the moderate activity against DPPH radicals.
 The antioxidant activities depend on polysaccharides molecular weight, degree of ramification, monosaccharide composition, sulfate content and configuration.40-42 The influence of sulfate content on the antioxidant activity depends rather on the origin of polysaccharides.
 For example, the polysaccharides from Ulva fasciata and other macro and microalgae with low sulfate content demonstrated a strong antioxidative power, while the antioxidant activity observed in polysaccharides from Enteromorpha linza and other seaweeds showed to be dependent of sulfate content.
 Furthermore, high sulfated polysaccharides were shown to have an enhanced scavenging power, this property being also dependent on the sulfate distribution pattern.43